rust-project-primer/book/src/testing/property.md

 this issue.
 But it shows the general principle of doing property testing: you identify general properties that your application should uphold after certain actions.
 It works well for stateless code that has an input and an output, like this.
-But you can also use it to test state transitions, which we will explain next.
+But you can also use it to test state transitions, as described in the Action Strategy section above.

 ```admonish warning
 Property testing is not guaranteed to find an issue, because it is randomized.